pmlmodelling/nctoolkit/docs/source/a_to_z.rst

 ::

-    data = nc.open_data(infile)
     data.rolling_sum(window = 10)

 run
 ---

 This method will evaluate all of a dataset’s unevaluated commands.
+Evaluation should be set to lazy.
 Usage is simple:

 ::

     nc.options(lazy = True)
     data = nc.open_data(infile)
-    data.select_years(1990)
+    #.... apply some methods to the dataset
     data.run()

 seasonal_max